leopico/note-app-api/README.md

 -> api endpoint is localhost/note-app-api/api
 -> please run your back-end local development (eg:XAMPP OR MAMPP...)

-### `features`
+## Features

-You have to singup and login for authorization.You can do CRUD for label,note.You can contribute to someone and receive contribute form them in this environment app.This pj included notification for message toastify libiary, description for react-quill libiary and API for axios libiary.
+- You have to singup and login for authorization.You can do CRUD for label,note.
+- You can contribute to someone and receive contribute form them in this environment app.

-### For demo account
+- Fullscreen mode
+- Cross platform

+## Demo

 usename-->mtk@a.com/password-->password

 ### `So Get starting for note application.` [hosting on Vercel] (https://react-note-app-vercel.vercel.app/).